-After losing its way a little in its latter years, the Carlton Wine Room was acquired and rebooted, in early 2018, by somewhat of a Melbourne hospitality dream team, Andrew Joy, formerly of Marion and Cumulus Up, TravisHowe, of Coda and Tonka fame, and chef John Paul Twomey who opened Cutler & Co. as head chef withAndrew McConnell and then spent a decade in the latter’s very long shadow as his development chef and second in command.
+The Carlton Wine Room was rebooted in early 2018 by somewhat of a hospitality dream team: Andrew Joy (former manager of Marion and Cumulus Up), Travis Howe (Coda and Tonka sommelier and co-owner) and chef John Paul Twomey (who spent a decade with Andrew McConnell as his development chef and second in command).
 So, one of the best, and most decorated, front of house managers around, one of the top sommeliers and one of the country’s best chefs – three big ticks right there.

 And while a trio like that could easily be pushing the boat out into rarefied dining territory, that’s not really where they’re at.
-There’s a calm affability to Joy and Howe, without any pretensions to coolness, that informs the whole tone.
+There’s a calm affability to Joy and Howe, without any pretensions to coolness, that informs the tone.
 Like Marion, Joy’s last gig, there’s a blurring of the lines here, a friendly tussle between wine and food for primacy of identity.
 That they interlock so gracefully is testament to its success.
 Call it a wine bar, a bistro, a ‘barstaurant’– if you must.
 Call it what you will.